aletzo/s3-lambda-images/README.md

 4. Copy `config/serverless/environment/dev_dist.yml` to `config/serverless/environment/dev.yml` and adjust accordingly.

-5. Build node_modules using an AWS Lambda environment with Docker (some packages like Sharp require compiled files in an environment similar to AWS Lambda):
+5. Build node_modules using an AWS Lambda environment with Docker (some packages like Sharp require compiled files in an environment similar to AWS Lambda - by executing this command, the local version will stop working, so in order to make it work locally again you have to delete node_modules and `npm install`):
     ```
     docker run --rm -v "$PWD":/var/task lambci/lambda:build-nodejs6.10
     ```